Telecine: 2:2 pulldown

 In countries that use the PAL or SECAM video standards, film destined for television is photographed at 25 frames per second.
 The PAL video standard broadcasts at 25 frames per second, so the transfer from film to video is simple; for every film frame, one video frame is captured.

-Theatrical features originally photographed at 24 frame/s are shown at 25 frame/s.
-While this is usually not noticed in the picture (but may be more noticeable during action speed, especially if footage was filmed undercranked—with the camera recording at a frame rate lower than the expected playback speed), the 4% increase in playback speed causes a slightly noticeable increase in audio pitch by about 0.707 semitones.
-With the use of digital audio workstations, this can be avoided using time stretching algorithms, which speed up audio while preserving pitch, although this method may introduce audible artifacts, especially on complex materials.
-To mitigate the audio artifacts, time stretching can be applied separately to each production stem (dialog, effects, background, and music), if available.
+Theatrical features originally photographed at 24 frames per second are shown at 25 frames per second.
+While this is usually not noticed in the picture, the 4% increase in playback speed causes a slightly noticeable increase in audio pitch by about 0.707 semitones.
+This can be corrected using time stretching algorithms, which speed up audio while preserving pitch.

-2:2 pulldown is also used to transfer shows and films, photographed at 30 frames per second, like Friends and Oklahoma!
-(1955), to NTSC video, which has ~59.94 Hz scanning rate.
+2:2 pulldown is also used to transfer shows and films photographed at 30 frames per second, like Friends and Oklahoma!
+(1955), to NTSC video, which has ≈59.94 Hz scanning rate.
 This requires playback speed to be slowed by a tenth of a percent.